-The 'Business Success and Risk Management Framework' is effective, comprehensive and consistent for the purpose for which it has been developed.
+The Business Performance and Risk Management Framework as adopted by the group is effective, comprehensive and consistent for the purposes that it has been developed.

 Under this framework, responsibility for risk management remains with line-management.
 Management allocates resources to support the framework.

-Risks are identified, evaluated and managed continuously, taking into account interrelationships between risks.
+Risks are appropriately identified, evaluated and managed, considering the interrelationships between risks.
+This process happens on a continuous basis.

-Structured risk assessments take place on a recurring basis and assess both the likelihood of an event occurring and the impact should it occur.
+Under this framework, structured risk self-assessments take place on a recurring basis.
+Risk assessments consider both the likelihood of an event occurring, as well as the impact the risk would have, should the event in question occur.